 The threshold to terminate an employee on probation seems to be lower than terminating an employee after their probation period is done.
 However, an employer must provide reasons and justification for its decision to terminate a probationer’s employment, or else, it will be difficult for them to prove that the decision to termination was “fair, reasonable and made in good faith”.

+Being terminated while on probation is not easy.
 If you are an employee and have questions about your rights regarding being terminated while on probation, contact us today.
 We can help with examining the events that led up to your termination during your probation period.
 Reviewing and understanding the events that led to your termination can help in better determining if your termination during the probation period is fair and reasonable in the circumstances.

 If you are an employer who wants to terminate an employee during the probation period, you are not immune from an employee taking civil action, contact us to devise a plan regarding your probationary employee.